Azure/kubeflow-aks/docs/README.md

 The cluster uses Microsoft Entra ID with Azure RBAC for Kubernetes authorization, so `kubectl` access follows from a role assignment rather than from a shared credential.
 AKS still issues a cluster-local admin credential to callers holding `listClusterAdminCredential`, which bypasses Entra entirely; the [least-privilege custom role](custom-role.md) deliberately withholds it.

-Login to the Azure CLI.
+Sign in to the Azure CLI, if you are not signed in already.
+An existing non-interactive session, such as a service principal in a pipeline, is fine and needs nothing here.
 ```bash
 az login
 ```